-- AES hardware encryption engine encrypts shared folders and network data transmission to keep data from unauthorized access.
+- The F5-221 NAS server adopts AES hardware encryption engine to encrypt shared folders and network data transmission to keep data from unauthorized access.

-- Advanced Btrfs file system offering 71,680 system-wide snapshots and 1,024 snapshots per shared folder.
+- Advanced Btrfs file system featured in the F5-221 5 bay NAS offers 71,680 system-wide snapshots and 1,024 snapshots per shared folder.

-- Real-time hardware transcoding of up to two concurrent 4K video streaming.
+- An ideal Plex server / media server: real-time hardware transcoding of up to two concurrent 4K video streaming.

 - Features an aluminum-alloy shell and intelligent temperature control ultra-quiet fan, good in heat dissipation.
-Compatible with 3.5" and 2.5" SATA HDD, 2.5" SATA SSD.
+The F5-221 NAS enclosure is compatible with 3.5" and 2.5" SATA HDD, 2.5" SATA SSD.
 For better and stable performance, please use dedicated NAS hard drives.